Many people like to "wing it" when learning a new software platform. If that's you, that's absolutely your prerogative, and we won't try to stop you!

 In this article, we'll provide definitions and walk-throughs of the following core platform sections and components

-All settings related to YOUR account (as an individual user) or YOUR AGENCY'S account (as opposed to any of your clients) is found by clicking your name in the upper right hand corner of your screen.
+All settings related to YOUR account (as an individual user) or YOUR AGENCY'S account (as opposed to any of your clients) is found by clicking your user icon in the upper right hand corner of your screen.

 Our entire platform is built around the idea of campaigns.
 What is a campaign, exactly?
 Read more here.